magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 `test/cljc` directory to the `:source-paths` environment variable each time we start the IFDE runtime.

-Let's create a a new task in the `build.boot` configuration file and name it `testing`:
+Let's create a new task in the `build.boot` configuration file and name it `testing`:

 ```clj
 (deftask testing